 Can Mulled Wine Go Off?

-Mulled wine can go off if you leave it in contact with air too long.
+Mulled wine can go off if you leave it in contact with air for too long.
 Eventually, it will get sour and develop vinegar-like odors.

 How Long Does Mulled Wine Last When Open?